sedos-project/organization/docs/visitor/model/gui.md

 - Exploring the underlying input data of our model with an integrated table view.

-- See the aggregations steps defined in our model structure and download the different levels of detail .
+- See the aggregation steps defined in our model structure and download the different levels of detail for modeling.

-- Create charts based on possible model results as an outcome of different frameworks and scenarios using the same data.
+- Create charts based on model results as an outcome of different frameworks and scenarios using the same reference dataset.

-In the following, the last point, the presentation of the data in the form of charts, will be examined in more detail.
+In the following, the last point, the visualization of the data in the form of charts, will be examined in more detail as the user has a variety of options here to create tailored plots.

-To do this, a scenario must first be selected at the bottom right of the start page under “Explore the Model results” and the gui for creating charts can be accessed by clicking on “Explore Diagrams”.
+## Explore the Model Structure

-## Explore the Model results
+## Explore the Model Results

-### What the GUI can do

-The result data fed in can be displayed graphically using the GUI.
+### Overview

-This can be filtered in various degrees of detail to adapt the display to your own requirements.
+The GUI enables graphical visualization of the result data, which can be filtered to various levels of detail to meet specific requirements.

-In this way, it is possible to display anything from a general overview of an entire sector to a detailed representation of an individual process.
+This allows you to display anything from a broad sector overview to a detailed view of individual processes.

-### Structure of the data

-The result data describe different sectors with the respective processes and their input and output groups.
+To begin, select a scenario at the bottom right of the start page under "Explore Model Results."

+Access the chart creation interface by clicking on "Explore Diagrams."

+### Result Data

-The processes can be aggregated, on the one hand with the help of categories that divide the sectors into individual areas, or through the specifications.
+The result data can be aggregated on the following levels according to the [Nomenclature](../data/nomenclature.md):

+Sectors &rarr; Categories &rarr; Specifications &rarr; Processes

+This hierarchy allows for flexible data breakdowns, enabling customized configurations tailored to different plotting needs.
 A distinction is also made between different parameters, depending on the type of data being considered:

 - flow_volume